2021-09-18: Pascal: Marche

 2021-02-18: Jolivet: 3Temps

 Henri Ploquin was born 19 September 1862 in Nantes (France).
-After school he studied music, but also chemistry and physics and became a professor at the Conservatory in Nantes from 1888 to 1898 where he taught the elementary piano class.
+After school he studied music, but also chemistry and physics and became a professor for music at the Conservatory in Nantes from 1888 to 1898 where he taught the elementary piano class.
 In 1889 Henri Ploquin also founded the society of shooting, gymnastics and military instruction "La Bretonne" in Nantes and was its president until 1895.
 He organised gymnastics events and composed music for the gymnastic performances.
-In 1904 Henri Ploquin moved to La Roche-Bernard and headed the installation of electrical current in the town.
+In 1904 Henri Ploquin moved to La Roche-Bernard, now worked as an engineer and headed the installation of electrical current in the town.
 He stayed there until 1919 when he moved back to Nantes to work again at the Conservatory, now as professor for solfège.
 In 1926 Henri Ploquin conducted a concert at the inauguration of the "American Monument" (also called "A.E.F.
 Memorial") in St. Nazaire, a sculpture created by Gertrude Vanderbilt Whitney.
 Henri Ploquin was awarded "Officier d'instruction publique" at this occasion.
 In 1911 he was already honoured as "Officier d'Academie".

 The pictured portrait of Henri Ploquin is a painting by renowned French artist Andre Astoul.